julianpoemp/oc-backup/README.md

 **!
 IN DEVELOPMENT, DO NOT USE IT UNTIL TESTED !**

 This Script alllows to create a backup of the whole owncloud installation and its SQL Database.
 You can run this script on your linux server where your owncloud installation is installed.
+In my case this scripts saves me a lot of time: During the backup my owncloud installation is unavailable for just 2 hours instead of days (I'm using encryption and I have a lot of small files to download).
 Please read the [Requirements](https://github.com/julianpoemp/oc-backup#requirements) before using this script.

 ## Features:

 - Backup of owncloud installation to 1 GB zip parts => better download speed.
-- Backup of owncloud SQL database
+- Backup of owncloud SQL database next to the data backup
 - Automatically enable maintenance mode while backup

 ## Why?